 If we take a teleological account of a given human situation, it is possible to see the power at work in the scenario not as a causal antecedent that sets things in motion in chronological terms, but as a property of the whole.
 If power is a property of the situation as a whole then the power in question would be a matter for empirical investigation, a question of the normal direction of events accounted for by relevant generalizations, and not some metaphysically dubious confusion (as the logical positivists used to assert).
 On the interpretive view, teleological explanations discover a direction to the events of a human situation.
 Hence this view regards human actions as depending on desires and intentions which have an essential role in bringing the given action into being.
 On the objective view, non-teleological explanation rules out the concept of intention because it is irrelevant to the description of cause and effect operating on mechanical motion in matter.
 However, the person advocating an interpretive view will simply respond by claiming that the objective view smuggles in its alternatives illegitimately.
 Where the objective explanation speaks of pleasure-seeking, pain-avoidance, or stimulus-response, the interpretive thinker will assert that the advocate of objectivity is trying to translate desire and intention into non-metaphysical terms.
 The difference between the two views lies in whether or not human activity can be exhaustively explained with or without reference to the power of qualitative vocabulary to disclose a situation for what it is.

 Consider the concept of responsibility.
 In order to hold someone accountable for an action we need to account for his or her behaviour in terms of desires and purposes and goals.
 The concept of responsibility entails a teleological view of human behaviour.
 And it’s a concept we employ all the time in ordinary, everyday speech.
 But are we right to speak in this way?
 Is it better to explain human behaviour according to the laws of matter in motion or does it in fact make more sense to appeal to generalizations about human action as the most basic relevant facts?
 According to the philosopher Charles Taylor, who clearly falls in the interpretive camp as I’ve characterized it, to explain human behaviour we need to be able to appeal to law-like generalizations that account for why an agent with a particular desire has a specific intention that produces a result with an observable regularity.
-To explain an action involves setting out the goal for which an action was taken, determined by whether or not that action met the characteristic criteria for an action of that type with the relevant goal.
+To explain an action, as Aristotle saw, involves setting out the goal for which an action was taken, determined by whether or not that action met the characteristic criteria for an action of that type with the relevant goal.
 To describe an action as directed in some specific way “is to ascribe a certain nature to this piece of behaviour and not just to subsume it under certain laws.”
-Hence actions are irreducible to movements because they “constitute a type or category of event.”
-When Thomas Hobbes metaphorically describes all the activity of human beings as like the physical motion of a spinning top (i.e. the children’s toy), which he does at the start of Leviathan (1651), he inaugurates a massively influential category mistake.
+Hence actions are irreducible to movements because they “constitute a type or category of event.”4 When Thomas Hobbes describes the activity of human beings in terms of the mere motion of limbs at the start of Leviathan (1651), he inaugurates a massively influential category mistake.
 On the contrary view, because actions are categorically distinct from motions, they must be explained by means other than that of objective science.

 On the interpretive view, then, when I pick up a text such as the Bible, a novel by Jane Austen, or a portrait photograph by William Eggleston, I do so through a framework knit together by “strong evaluations.”
 A textual work presents a fictional or historical world that exists for me as a reader.
 It is because the world of the work is necessarily contrastive that I can appropriate it through the act of reading, and that it can intervene in the moral framework of my world.
 Moreover, because a text is removed from its immediate intentional setting, i.e. because a text does not remain in the context in which its author created it, its meaning is not and cannot be restricted to that setting alone when read.
 This is perhaps more obviously the case with a text such as the Bible (an ancient document translated into our present-day vernaculars) than with the novels of Jane Austen, the latter of which still seem to speak to us directly.
 But the principle applies in both cases.